pypy/pypy.org/posts/2024/07/toy-knownbits.md

 examples from the [Mining JIT traces for missing optimizations with Z3](https://pypy.org/posts/2024/07/mining-jit-traces-missing-optimizations-z3.html) post, where Z3 found the inefficiency `(x << 4) & -0xf == x << 4` in PyPy JIT
 traces.
-We don't have shift operations, but we can generalize this optimization anyway.
+We don't have shift operations, but we want to generalize this optimization anyway.
 The general form of this rewrite is that under some circumstances `x & y == x`, and we can use the `KnownBits` domain to detect situations where this must be true.

-To understand *when* `x & y == x` is true, we can think about individual pairs bits `a` and `b`.
+To understand *when* `x & y == x` is true, we can think about individual pairs of bits `a` and `b`.
 If `a == 0`, then `a & b == 0 & b == 0 == a`.
 If `b == 1`
 then `a & b == a & 1 == a`.
 So if either `a == 0` or `b == 1` is true,
 `a & b == a` follows.
 And if either of these conditions is true for *all* the